 Scholar in his style, this long poem belongs to the oral literature.
 The work consists of about ten separate episodes to facilitate memorization and, through it, that of Confucian values.
 In addition, using a vocabulary and expressions of Southern speaking, the poem immediately became a popular success and remained rooted in South Vietnamese culture.

 Translated from 1864 in French, it is the publication of Abel des Michels of 1883 that prompted Eugene Gibert to undertake the realization of an illuminated book.

-Etienne-Abel des Michels was an Orientalist, professor of Chinchese at the Sorbonne (1869), Annamite at the School of Oriental Languages (1871-1892), MD (1857) and law graduate (1865).
-He has translated many Vietnamese works and written treatises on the Annamese language.
+Etienne-Abel des Michels was an orientalist, professor of Cochin-Chinese at the Sorbonne (1869), Annamite at the School of Oriental Languages (1871-1892), Doctor of Medicine (1857) and law degree (1865).
+He translated numerous Vietnamese works and wrote treatises on the Annamese language.